 If you hated broccoli, would you insist Tesco stop selling it?
 No, because you’d sound like an entitled arsehole whose own feelings were more important than everyone else’s.
 You just wouldn’t buy broccoli, would you?

 This all reminds me of a certain, Linkedin debacle.

 “Fisting Norman Lamont” was a phrase reported by the morality Gestapo.*

 I used this Julian Clary quote in context (believe it or not) but anyone would have thought I was actually fisting Mr Lamont due to the speed with which the comment was removed.

 At 78 I think he’d sooner have an afternoon nap or, be dead.

 When did we get so puritanical?
 What motivates a person to censor a stranger?
 Perhaps in my case, they thought I was a very real threat to poor Norman.
 Again, it’s about the perception of what is and isn’t acceptable in business (and in life).

-“I love your blog, but it’s a shame swear?”
+“I love your blog but do you have to swear?”

-But that is part of my blogging style and no one has to swear, the same way we don’t have to eat sugary treats – those things give us pleasure.
+That is part of my blogging style and no one has to swear, the same way we don’t have to eat sugary treats but those things give us pleasure.